 We built a compelling U-Visa application that documented the abuse through police reports, medical records, protective orders, and expert testimony.
 We obtained strong law enforcement certification from the prosecutor's office that highlighted Ana's crucial role in the conviction.

 While waiting for her U-Visa approval, we secured work authorization that allowed Ana to become financially independent.
-When her U-Visa was approved after 4.5 years, Ana had already completed vocational training and secured stable employment.
+When her U-Visa was approved after 8 years of waiting, Ana had already completed vocational training and secured stable employment.

 Today, Ana is thriving.
 She works as a medical assistant, lives independently, and is helping other survivors through a local support organization.